 Last month there was the headline, “Voting Rights Group Founded by Stacey Abrams Fined for Illegal Campaigning.”

-This isn’t to accuse Abrams of wrong-doing with either NGP or Power Forward Communities (PFC), but her involvement points to a common theme which is how non-profit organizations form the backbone of the Left’s power.
+This isn’t to accuse Abrams of wrong-doing with either NGP or Power Forward Communities (PFC), but her involvement points to a common theme, which is that non-profit organizations form the backbone of the Left’s power.

-There’s been a lot of ink spilled over the past five weeks about wasteful federal spending in the political-nonprofit industrial complex.
-There are the strange USAID grants for things like a drag show in Ecuador or expanding atheism in Nepal.
+There’s been a lot of ink spilled over the past five weeks about wasteful federal spending in the political-nonprofit-industrial complex.
+There are the strange USAID grants for things like a drag show in Ecuador and expanding atheism in Nepal.
 The various pass-throughs of funds from the feds through middlemen like the Rockefeller Philanthropy Advisors to end up in the pockets of the politically-connected.
-Then there are the monstrous overhead (indirect) costs charged the federal government by various grantees or the fact that after the various pass-throughs there is little money left for actual programming.
+Then there are the monstrous overhead (indirect) costs charged to the federal government by various grantees, or the fact that after the various pass-throughs there is little money left for actual programming.

-This all misses the point which is that stated purpose of the project is merely one of the benefits.
+This all misses the point, which is that the stated purpose of the project is merely one of its benefits.
 These grants place funds and people in certain strategic locations that can be dual-purposed for other objectives.
 That $1.5 million to promote job opportunities for LGBTQ individuals in Serbia through USAID is a way of getting money to somebody in Serbia.
 The federal monies that get whittled away as they move through various pass-throughs fund a web of politically-affiliated, dual-purpose non-profits.

 Let’s go back and look at the example of Abrams’s first NGO go-around, NGP.

-The point is that there was a preexisting NGP structure, funded under different auspices, that could be dual-purposed to assist NGAP activities.
-The fact that the legit, public side of NGP was involved in turning Georgia purple through registration drives was also involved in illegal electioneering was just a “coincidence.”
+The point is that there was an existing NGP structure, funded under different auspices, that could be dual-purposed to assist NGAP activities.
+The fact that the legit, public side of NGP that was involved in turning Georgia purple through registration drives was also involved in illegal electioneering was just a “coincidence.”

-So an obvious question to ask is that when Warnock left NGP in 2020 to run for the US Senate were any NGP resources used for his campaign in the same way they were used for Abrams in 2018?
-To my knowledge he hasn’t been asked.
+So an obvious question to ask is: When Warnock left NGP in 2020 to run for the US Senate, were any NGP resources used for his campaign, in the same way they were used for Abrams in 2018?
+To my knowledge Warnock hasn’t been asked.
 If the resources weren’t dual-purposed, what in the culture and office management of NGP changed?
-Just the fact that NGAP got new office space?
+Was it merely the fact that NGAP got new office space?

 As a postscript, in 2020 NGP’s annual revenues jumped from $1.9 million to $25 million.
 Keep that under your hat for a bit.